Sage-Bionetworks/rare-disease-workflows/gene-variant-workflow/README.md

 `input-query:` synapse fileview query to get VCF ids for conversion to maf. eg `SELECT id FROM syn16858331 WHERE ( ( "fileFormat" = 'vcf' ) AND ( "diagnosis" = 'Neurofibromatosis 1' ) AND ( "isMultiSpecimen" = 'FALSE' ) AND ( "assay" = 'exomeSeq' ) ) limit 5`

-clinical-query: synapse fileview query with metadata for vcfs, eg `SELECT distinct id as mafid,specimenID,individualID,assay,dataType,sex,consortium,diagnosis,tumorType,species,fundingAgency,resourceType,nf1Genotype,nf2Genotype,studyName from syn16858331`
+`clinical-query:` synapse fileview query with metadata for vcfs, eg `SELECT distinct id as mafid,specimenID,individualID,assay,dataType,sex,consortium,diagnosis,tumorType,species,fundingAgency,resourceType,nf1Genotype,nf2Genotype,studyName from syn16858331`

+## Run with cwltool/cwl-runner

 Once this file has been updated simply run:
 `cwltool --relax-path-checks variant-call-from-synapse.cwl gene-variant.yml`